 Polyamorous / open relationships

 People or couples who are exploring non-monogamous relationships can have particular support needs in relation to these choices.
 It can be difficult to find counsellors who offer not only a non-judgemental space, but also truly respect the deeper themes and values that often accompany this path.
-Whilst currently in a monogamous relationship of ten years, I have personal experience of open relationships and have many close friends who choose this way of relating.
-I offer support for polyamorous individuals, couples and lovers to work through their relationships in conscious and loving ways.
+I have personal experience in long-term monogamous and ethically non-monogamous relationships.
+I offer support for poly/non-monogamous individuals, couples and lovers to work through their relationships in conscious and loving ways.

 Some couples may choose to come to counselling not because their relationship is in difficulty, but in order to explore its full potential.
 The relationship can become truly wonderful and a vehicle for personal and spiritual growth.